fwalloe/scripts/README.md

 #  connectToWifi.sh #
  either scans or connects to a wirless network using nmcli.

+#  findAll.sh #
+ searches for a pattern in all files in the current directory.

 #  synonymLookup.py #
  lets users find synonyms for the words they pass to the script as arguments